Skip to content

 Westinghouse leads overall

-Westinghouse has a clear lead in our scoring dataset, with Cummins close behind.
+Westinghouse has a slight lead in our scoring dataset, with Cummins close behind.
 The edge comes mainly from broader catalog depth and better value scoring.
 Choose Westinghouse if you want broader model variety within one lineup.
 Choose Cummins if you want stronger feature and convenience coverage.

-Last updated March 14, 2026
+Last updated May 3, 2026

 Expert Analysis